OpenBB-finance/OpenBB/website/content/platform/reference/index/constituents.md

 ---
-title: constituents
+title: "constituents"
-description: Learn how to fetch constituents of an index using the OBB library in Python.
-Get detailed information such as symbol, name, sector, sub-sector, headquarters, date of first addition, CIK, and founding year of the constituent companies in the index.
+description: "Learn how to fetch constituents of an index using the OBB library in  Python.
+Get detailed information such as symbol, name, sector, sub-sector, headquarters,  date of first addition, CIK, and founding year of the constituent companies in the  index."
 keywords:
 - index constituents
 - fetch constituents